immcantation/presto/docs/examples/assembly.rst

     The sequences output by the :program:`reference` or :program:`sequential` subcommands may contain an appropriate length spacer of Ns between any mate-pairs that do not overlap.
-    The :option:`--fill <AssemblePairs reference --fill>` argument may be specified to force :ref:`AssemblePairs` to insert the germline sequence into the missing positions, but this should be used with caution as the inserted sequence may not be biologically correct.
+    The :option:`--fill <AssemblePairs reference --fill>` argument can be specified to force :ref:`AssemblePairs` to insert the germline sequence into the missing positions, but this should be used with caution as the inserted sequence may not be biologically correct.